Bereshit 30:25,26 record that Yaakov told

 if Lavan was really losing from deal, then he would have ended the deal and not

-just attempted to changes the wages.
+just attempted to change the wages.

 Accordingly in the deal between